trisongz/lazyops/docs/future-updates.md

 - `PersistentDict` still mixes legacy ``typing`` aliases (`Optional`, `Dict`, …); migrate the remainder to ``import typing as t`` once behaviour stabilises to keep type hints consistent with newer modules.

+## lzl.load
+- Investigate whether the default ``install_missing=True`` flag for :class:`LazyLoad` should be scoped behind an explicit opt-in to avoid surprising installations at runtime.
+- Consider exposing a public API for clearing the module/object caches managed by ``lazy_import`` to support long-lived processes that hot-reload configuration.